 - your regular laundry routine after stain removal

-I started off with my WD-40 lubricant spray.
-WD-40 might be a tad extreme, but since I had already WASHED and DRIED these oil stains on high heat, what did I have to lose?
-I placed my scrap of cardboard underneath the stains (between the front and back of the t-shirt) and sprayed each oil stain…
+First, start off with WD-40 lubricant spray.
+WD-40 might be a tad extreme, but since we already WASHED and DRIED these oil stains on high heat, what do we have to lose?

-Bring in the baking soda.
-I poured a pile of baking soda on the oil stain.
+Second, bring in the baking soda.
+Pour a pile of baking soda on the oil stain.
 Make sure you add more than you think you’ll need!

-I brought out the toothbrush (I didn’t have an old one so I used a new one) and spread the baking soda around and brushed it INTO the oil-stained area.
+Third, bring out the toothbrush (I didn’t have an old one so I used a new one) and spread the baking soda around.

-I didn’t really let it sit there.
-I continued brushing and brushing and brushing…until I ended up with chunks of soda all over.
-The baking soda absorbed all of the oil in the fabric.
+Don’t let it sit there.
+Continue brushing and brushing and brushing…until you end up with chunks of soda all over.
+The baking soda will absorb all of the oil in the fabric.

 Scrub, scrub, scrub, and then scrub some more!

-I then had something that looked like this.
+You will then have something that looks like the image below.
 Notice the fine powdery soda every where.
-This is what your soda should look like when you’ve taken out most of the oils.
+This is what your soda should look like when you’ve taken out most of the oils: a fine, dry dust.